allisonbasili/allisonbasili/README.md

 - 👋 Hi, I’m @allisonbasili!
--
-- my favorite project ive done was during my optics research
+- my favorite project ive done was for optics research...
 - it was not the most complex, but it taught me a lot and will be published.
 - you can find it under final project in myjupyternotebooks!
 -